Orbitopal Fixing

 The special structure of partitioning problems considered here implies that the orbits described above are the same in both variants of orbital branching, at least as long as symmetry among rows of the matrix variable (graph automorphisms in an instance of graph partitioning) are ignored.

-The main advantage of orbital branching lies within its flexibility, e.g., orbital branching can be used at any node regardless how branching was performed on other nodes of the branch-and-bound tree.
+The main advantage of orbital branching is its flexibility, e.g., orbital branching can be used at any node regardless how branching was performed on other nodes of the branch-and-bound tree.